-However, navigating current supply chain volatility requires more than automation and fixed learnings.
+However, navigating current supply chain volatility requires more than automation and fixed learning.
 Next-generation generative AI (Gen AI) with its ability to support innovative, live strategizing based upon near-real-time insights, can provide the responsiveness supply chain teams today need and is rapidly emerging as the cutting-edge problem-solving tool of the hour.
 Generative AI solutions are becoming integral in addressing these challenges.

 Generative AI stands tall over traditional AI

 Generative AI supply chain models like natural language processing (NLP) and graph analysis learn on the fly from live data streams and create new content in formats that are easy for teams to understand and apply.
-Generative AI has one more key advantage over traditional AI.
+Generative AI and machine learning have one more key advantage over traditional AI.
 From numbers to reams of text and images, it is not limited by data types and sources and can effortlessly scan massive volumes of diverse structured and unstructured data fast for inputs.
 These powerful abilities that distinguish gen AI from other analytics engines can help supply chain teams shatter data and communication barriers throughout their ecosystem.

-Half of leaders planning to implement generative AI in supply chain within a year.Chief supply chain officers (CSCOs) are dedicating 5.8% of their function’s budget, on average, to generative AI.
+Half of supply chain leaders plan to implement generative AI in their supply chains within a year.
+CSCOs are dedicating 5.8% of their function’s budget, on average, to generative AI.

 Source: Gartner